Mershab99/SDS3386Final/README.md

 ## Created by Noura, Lendl, and Mershab

+> You can find the report of our project [here](https://github.com/Mershab99/SDS3386Final/blob/main/Project%20report.pdf)

 # Instructions
 ## Local Use TWEET EXTRACTOR:
 1. (Optional Step) Install Docker: https://docs.docker.com/get-docker/